 15 Terry R. Briley, Isaiah, vol. 1, The College Press NIV Commentary (Joplin, MO: College, 2000), 155.
+16 Smith, Isaiah 1-39, 262.

 "remnant" is mentioned again in Isaiah 11:11, the scope and scale of the return points to an ultimate restoration-"On that day the Lord will again raise his hand to recover the remnant (שאר) that is left of his people, from Assyria, from Egypt, from Pathros, from Cush, from Elam, from Shinar, from Hamath, and from the coastlands of the sea."
-The phrase "in that day" (ביום ההוא) in 11:10, 11; 12:1, 3 refers back to the lyrical description of conditions in Isaiah 11:1-9, which is certainly messianic.
-Verses 1-5 present a vivid picture of the coming king "from the stump of Jesse," David's father (11:1), whom the Spirit of the Lord will endow with all the virtues necessary for a rule of perfect justice, righteousness, equity, faithfulness, and even retribution (11:1-5).
+The phrase "in that day" (ביום ההוא) in 11:10, 11; 12:1, 3 refers back to the lyrical description of conditions in Isaiah 11:1-9, which is certainly messianic.17 Verses 1-5 present a vivid picture of the coming king "from the stump of Jesse," David's father (11:1), whom the Spirit of the Lord will endow with all the virtues necessary for a rule of perfect justice, righteousness, equity, faithfulness, and even retribution (11:1-5).
 These themes have already been established as part of the collage of images related to the coming kingdom in previous passages in Isaiah 2, 4, and 9.
 Here, as already suggested with reference to the "branch" in 4:2 and expressed directly in 9:6-7, the conditions of the coming kingdom are inextricably linked to the Davidic king (11:1-5).
-Gowan sum up well the picture of the shoot from the stump of Jesse in Isaiah 11: "His nature and work are thus no more than would be expected of the ideal king, and the message of the prophecy, in our way of putting it, is that the day is coming when God will see to it that his people have good government." the stump of Jesse in Isaiah 11: "His nature and work are thus no more than would be expected of the ideal king, and the message of the prophecy, in our way of putting it, is that the day is coming when God will see to it that his people have good government."
-Is
+Gowan sum up well the picture of the shoot from the stump of Jesse in Isaiah 11: "His nature and work are thus no more than would be expected of the ideal king, and the message of the prophecy, in our way of putting it, is that the day is coming when God will see to it that his people have good government."18

 Motyer rightly identifies Edenic language in the description of the cosmic changes in the world at the time of the coming kingdom: "In verses 6-9 the Edenic element in Isaiah's thought appears again (cf. 2:4).
-The dawning light of a new world was explained by the birth of the King in 9:1-7; here the rule of the King produces a new order."
-And Webb concurs: "The effect of his rule will he universal peace (6-9), an ideal described here in symbolic language which recalls the paradise of Eden.
-It is a picture of the whole creation put back into joint."
-Stylized poetic imagery presents the harmony of nature itself in famous terms:
+The dawning light of a new world was explained by the birth of the King in 9:1-7; here the rule of the King produces a new order."19 And Webb concurs: "The effect of his rule will he universal peace (6-9), an ideal described here in symbolic language which recalls the paradise of Eden.
+It is a picture of the whole creation put back into joint."20 Stylized poetic imagery presents the harmony of nature itself in famous terms: